renepacchaux/performing-arts-ux/README.md

 # Performing Arts UX

 ## A common thread of talent
-The current state of the site has a static entry of background information.
-This information is a start.
+The current state of the site has a static entry of background information for each performer.

-This is an exciting project.
-A group of performers.
-One website.

 ### Project Challenge

-Charged with the added responsibility of deployment.

-### Project solution
-I coded this on Vue.js.

 #### Discovery
 So many lessons learned on this project that span conding in Vue.js, deployment, and information architecture.